Dos-Boss/pythonProjects/Tafe/Assessment 1 - 2D List/v2.0/README.md

-This is a much more fleshed out version, consisting of a menu system and main program loop offering greatly improved features and user friendliness.
+This is a much more fleshed out version, consisting of a menu system and main program loop, offering greatly improved features and user friendliness.